XiomarG/blog/_posts/2016-09-10-How to build machine independent Mac OS app with OpenCV.md

 $ make
 $ make install
 ```
+EDIT: (2016-12-15 it seems the latest OSX doesn't have QTKit installed.
+When I tried to follow these steps in my 2016 mac book pro, during make it threw error that QTKit.h cannot be found.
+I googled some solution but none works and they are mostly for OpenCV3.
+So my guess is only in OpenCV3 it's fixed.
+To continue using OpenCV2, I have put my built OpenCV2 with static library to a [repository](https://github.com/XiomarG/))

 Then instead of a bunch of `.dylib` files. you get `.a` files.
 Next, in Xcode project setting, embed these `.a` files instead of `.dylib` files.
 Problem solved?
 BOOM!